Geodan/i3dm.export/README.md

 -r: (optional - Default: false) Use RTC_CENTER for high precision relative positions

--q: query (optional - default "").
+-q: (optional - default: "").
 Query to add to the where clauses (for example: -q "id<5460019").
 Be sure to check indexes when using this option.

 --use_external_model (optional - default false) Use external model instead of embedded model
 ```